Best Pregnancy Safe Moisturizer (Updated 2026 Guide)

 CAUTION

 Octisalate is a UV filter and skincare ingredient.
 Can cause fetal bleeding at high doses with a narrow safety margin.
-A salicylate based UV filter.
-Salicylates can cause fetal bleeding at high doses, and this ingredient has a narrow safety margin during pregnancy.
+A UV filter and salicylate derivative that can cause fetal bleeding at high doses with a narrow safety margin.

 avobenzone